 Since these simulation sets yield similar linear fits, we also sought a general expression that includes all simulations.
-We began with Tab.~A3~(see Tab~\ref{tab:A3}) from \citet{2019MNRAS.490.2550I}, and added subsequent published simulations with supergiants, RGBs and, AGBs~(Tab.~\ref{tab:new_sims}) as primaries.
+We began with Tab.~A3~(see Tab.~\ref{tab:A3}) from \citet{2019MNRAS.490.2550I}, and added subsequent published simulations with supergiants, RGBs and, AGBs~(Tab.~\ref{tab:new_sims}) as primaries.
 Although our compilation contains the majority of simulations, it is not exhaustive.

 We excluded the supergiant simulations of \citet{2020arXiv201106630L} because their models start with a much smaller initial separation, placing the secondary deep within the envelope from the outset.
 Consequently, the resulting values of $a_{\rm f}$ are substantially lower than those of other studies.
-Similarly, we exclude \citet{2021MNRAS.507.2659G} because their simulations account for eccentricity.
+Similarly, we exclude \citet{2021MNRAS.507.2659G} because their simulations have non-zero initial eccentricity, and are thus difficult to compare with the others, which have zero initial eccentricity.
+We have also excluded the work from \citet{2025ApJ...979...57L} and one simulation from \citet{2022MNRAS.512.5462L}, because their orbital separation reaches a value equal to the softening length before the end of simulations.
 Finally, within Tab.~\ref{tab:new_sims}, we include only simulations that provide unique combinations of parameters and outcomes.
-Specifically, if a given paper presents multiple simulations with the same initial parameters and identical final separations, we treat them as a single entry.
+Specifically, if a given paper (or group of papers using the same code) presents multiple simulations with similar initial parameters and identical final separations, we treat them as a single entry.
 In contrast, if they have different final separations even if the initial conditions are the same, each is included as a separate entry.